wordpresscopilot/app/README.md

 The WordPress AI Copilot requires a companion plugin to be installed on your WordPress sites.
 The plugin enables:

-- Secure API communication
-- Site health monitoring
-- Custom endpoints for AI integration
+- Custom endpoints for wordpress agent tools like run sql queries, exporting data, plugin management, etc
-- Content management features
+- Secure API access to a wordpress site with api key authentication.

 You can find the companion plugin in our [GitHub repository](https://github.com/wordpresscopilot/plugin).